As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Aragonite

-Calcite and its structural variety aragonite can be found both in the forms of crystal as described in the previous paragraph and in form of banding layers.
-Thin layers of aragonite can change each other inwards, creating gentle colorful stripes.
+Calcite and its structural variety, aragonite, can be found in the forms of crystals described in the previous paragraph and in the form of banding layers.
+Thin aragonite layers can change each other inwards, creating gentle, colorful stripes.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):